 Sacré-Coeur de la Balata, Martinique: Uncommon Attraction

-If you’ve ever been to Paris, you may recognize it as a miniature version of the Basilica of the Sacred Heart of Paris, or Basilica Montmartre.
+If you’ve ever been to Paris, you may recognize it as a miniature version of the Basilica of the Sacred Heart of Paris, or Basilica Montmartre, or Sacre Coeur in Paris.
 Construction on that more famous minor basilica started in 1875, though it wasn’t completed until 1915.
 In-between there, a major event in Martinique’s history spurred the construction of the copycat church in Balata.

 That event, the May 1902 eruption of Mount Pelée, destroyed Martinique’s former capital, Saint-Pierre.
 This gave rise to Fort-de-France becoming the island’s principal city, but not without some growing pains.